zxisatree/chatvault/README.md

 ### Using the Docker image

 Run `docker compose up` in the root folder.
-The server is exposed on port 1018, Prometheus on port 1029 and Grafana on port 1040.
+The server will be exposed on port 1018, Prometheus on port 1029 and Grafana on port 1040.

 ### Without Docker

-Create the database (with the user in the [`.env` file](#environment-variable-file) as the creator), and run `docker/docker-entrypoint-initdb.d/init.sql` to initialise the required tables.
-Then run `./gradlew bootRun` in the root directory to start the server.
+Create the database (with the user in the [`.env` file](#environment-variable-files) as the creator), and run `docker/docker-entrypoint-initdb.d/init.sql` to initialise the required tables.
+Then run `./gradlew bootRun` in the root directory to start the server on port 8080.

-## Environment variable files (`.env`, `env.properties`)
+## Environment variable files

 The `.env` and `env.properties` files contain secrets, and thus are not committed by default and ignored in `.gitignore`.
 The building of the JAR file requires `env.properties`, so it is required to be in the root directory at the time of running the Docker build command.
 On the other hand, `.env` is only required at runtime.